Est. 2015 | Kuala Lumpur, Malaysia

 Founded in 2015, Tony Ng Restoration Studio focuses on addressing the specific challenges of Malaysia painting restoration—humidity, mold, and material degradation.

-Selected Ongoing & Past Engagements (Malaysia) Conservation / restoration and condition reporting work commissioned by Henry Butcher Art Auctioneers, Kent Museum, Azman Private Museum, as well as private institutions and collectors.
+Selected Ongoing & Past Engagements (Malaysia) Conservation / restoration and condition reporting work commissioned by Henry Butcher Art Auctioneers, Ken Museum / Ken Gallery, Museum Azman, as well as private institutions and collectors.

 Client confidentiality is strictly observed.